golang/tools/gopls/doc/settings.md

 **This setting is experimental and may be deleted.**

-annotations specifies the various kinds of optimization diagnostics that should be reported by the gc_details command.
+annotations specifies the various kinds of compiler optimization details that should be reported as diagnostics when enabled for a package by the "Toggle compiler optimization details" (`gopls.gc_details`) command.

 Each enum must be one of: